todokku/passport-saml-nodejs-proxy/README.md

 # description
-`sso` is a nodejs based application, that acts as
+`passport-saml-nodejs-proxy` is a nodejs based application, that acts as
 1. revrese proxy.
 2. saml service provider (only authenticated requests can pass through proxy)